vitor-belim/react-nodejs/README.md

 - [2024-06-21] Implemented the `Spinner` component.
 - [2024-06-22] Started adding spinners to actions that require an API call.
 - [2024-06-23] Finished adding spinners to actions that require an API call.
+- [2024-06-24] Added:
+    - New business rule - the owner of a post can delete any of its comments.
+    - New feature - post owners can allow or block comments for each post individually.